‘RANDOM’ GRADES BY IBO IN GENEVA DESTROYS TOP IB STUDENTS’ DREAMS – UPDATE !

 PERSONAL APPEALS TO IBO IGNORED

 Our personal appeals to the senior management at the IBO have fallen on deaf ears and there has been zero acknowledgement anywhere in any of the media from them that some children may have been disadvantaged.
+(This is still the case 6 weeks after results have been released.)

 Their official statement says the process was ‘robust and fair.’
 This is a hard pill to swallow for young adults like Paula, who now have no hope of achieving their dreams anytime soon!